Research Ethics Board (REB)

 - Protocols that have been pre-approved by Research Ethics Boards at another Canadian post-secondary institution and follow TCPS policies, can submit their approved forms and approval certificates from the original institution of approval.
 Submissions pre-approved must also complete the Addendum for Pre-Approved Protocols.

-- The REB policy is being revised over the 2020-2021 academic year.
+- The REB policy is being revised.
 The current policy can be viewed at /legal/policies/research-involving-human-subjects/